engrmarkk/BashEx/SimpleFileMgtSystem/exercise.md

 Variables:

 Use variables to store user inputs like directory paths or file names.
-Environment Variables:

-Use an environment variable to store the default directory the script operates in (e.g., $HOME).
 Error Handling:

 If a user enters an invalid option or the specified file/directory does not exist, show an appropriate message.